arbor-sim/arbor/doc/concepts/labels.rst

       :width: 600
       :align: center

-      Example of a proximal-distance expression with a single input location. **Left**: Input location. **Right**: Area, where the expression evaluates to non-zero values.
+      Example of a proximal-distance expression with a single input location. **Left**: Input location. **Right**: Area where the expression evaluates to non-zero values.

 .. label:: (proximal-distance scale:real reg:region)